 Subject to paragraph 2.3, the plus or minus percentage shall be applied to the tendered prices including those corrected under paragraph 2.2 but excluding all pre-priced activities.

+After application of paragraphs 2.1 to 2.4 above, if Schedule No. [X]** contains additional activities which are not related to MiC works, the prices of those additional activities not related to MiC works shall be deducted from the total of the prices for Schedule No. [X]**.
+The difference between the corrected total of prices and the total of the prices before adjustment for Schedule No. [X]** shall then be distributed to other activities in all schedules of the activity schedule, except for Schedule No. [X]** #[and [Y]**] and those pre-priced activities, in proportion according to the prices of those activities before application of this rule.
+Those additional activities not related to MiC works shall be deleted and their prices shall be deemed to have been allowed for in elsewhere in the activity schedule.
+[Clause for adoption of milestone payment of MiC works]

+** Please insert the Schedule No. X and Y for MiC and MiMEP works respectively

+# delete if there is no MiMEP works involved

+After application of paragraphs 2.1 to 2.4 above, if Schedule No. [Y]** contains additional activities which are not related to MiMEP works, the prices of those additional activities not related to MiMEP works shall be deducted from the total of the prices for Schedule No. [Y]**.
+The difference between the corrected total prices and the total of the prices before adjustment for Schedule No. [Y]** shall then be distributed to other activities in all schedules of the activity schedule, except for Schedule No. [Y]** #[and [X]**] and those pre-priced activities, in proportion according to the prices of those activities before application of this rule.
+Those additional activities not related to MiMEP works shall be deleted and their prices shall be deemed to have been allowed for in elsewhere in the activity schedule.
+[Clause for adoption of milestone payment of MiMEP works]

+** Please insert the Schedule No. X and Y for MiC and MiMEP works respectively

+# delete if there is no MiC works involved

 After application of paragraphs 2.1 to 2.4 above, if the corrected total of the prices for Schedule No. [XX]## of the activity schedule exceeds [YY%]^^ of the corrected total of the prices for all schedules of the activity schedule, then the corrected total of the prices for Schedule No. [XX]## shall be further adjusted to the equivalent value of [YY%]^^ of the corrected total of the prices for all schedules.
 The prices of the activities in Schedule No. [XX]##, except for those pre-priced activities, shall be adjusted in proportion according to the prices of those activities before application of this rule.
 The difference between the adjusted prices and the prices before adjustment for Schedule No. [XX]## shall then be distributed to other activities in all schedules of the activity schedule, except for Schedule No. [XX]## and those pre-priced activities, in proportion according to the prices of those activities before application of this rule.
 [Optional clause for prevention of front loading scenario but satisfying the cash flow requirement if applicable]

 ## Please insert appropriate schedule reference.